-Meet Our Expert
+Meet the Expert

-Gina Edwards is a celebrity manicurist and brand ambassador for Kiss Products Inc. Her work has been featured in numerous beauty and fashion editorials as well as covers for the likes of Vogue, Harper's BAZAAR, and Narcisse.
+- Gina Edwards is a celebrity manicurist and brand ambassador for Kiss Products Inc. Her work has been featured in numerous beauty and fashion editorials, as well as covers for the likes of Vogue, Harper's Bazaar, and Narcisse.

 Use Pure Acetone